yuewuo/fusion-blossom/tutorial/src/demo/example-parallel.md

 # Example Parallel Configuration

 In this chapter, you will learn how about the configuration of graph partitions and different fusion plans as explained in the paper [1].
 Make sure you understand the decoding and syndrome graph before proceeding.
-You can [download the complete code here](./example-parallel-yl.py).
+You can [download the complete code here](./example-parallel.py).

 In paper [1], Fusion Blossom solves the MWPM problem with a Divide and Conquer approach.
-Fusion Blossom *divides* the decoding problem into two sub-problems that can be solved, or "conquered," independently and *fuses* their solutions recursively to obtain the overall solution.
+Fusion Blossom *divides* the decoding problem into two sub-problems that can be solved, or "conquered", independently and *fuses* their solutions recursively to obtain the overall solution.
 This recursive division/fusion is represented as a full binary tree, denoted as a *fusion tree*.